protocol/ResNetLab/OPEN_PROBLEMS/DECENTRALIZED_DATA_DELIVERY_MARKETS.md

 #### Pay-per-packet

 Pay-per-packet solutions offer granular control over what gets paid, enabling the option to verify if the SLA is being fulfilled.
-However, their setup cost and latency overhead puts them behind on being able to max out the available underlay resources.
+However, their setup cost and latency overhead put them at a disadvantage in terms of maximizing utilization of the underlying resources.

 These type of solutions have been found/highlighted: